 The restaurant revolution is happening in the dining room and I think it would be good to see famous chefs helping their colleague sommeliers to increase their visibility.

-I was upset with a piece I saw a publication with nine million readers in which four chefs from four well-known restaurants showed their cellars; it turns out that all those four restaurants have first-class sommeliers.
+I was upset with a piece I saw in a publication with nine million readers in which four chefs from four well-known restaurants showed their cellars; it turns out that those four restaurants have first-class sommeliers.